 Tubby & Coo’s will offer exclusive day-of merchandise created especially for Independent Bookstore Day by major publishers and authors.
 Since its inception in 2014, more than 120 authors have demonstrated their support for independent bookstores by donating work for Independent Bookstore Day.

 We’ll also be teaming up with the other local indies: Octavia Books and Garden District Book Shop for an epic scavenger hunt!
 Visit all bookstores and be entered to win our raffle!

 Events & Fun

-Join our scavenger hunt in partnership with Octavia Books and Garden District Book Shop.
+Join our scavenger hunt in partnership with Octavia Books, Garden District Book Shop, and Blue Cypress Books.
 Visit all three stores and complete the scavenger hunt, and you could win our raffle!

 We’ll have a coloring area set up in our kids room all day.
 Bring the kiddos and color and draw!

 Customer Book Reviews

 At any time, ask an employee for a sticky note, write a brief book review, and stick it to any book!